 DEFENSIBLE RECOMMENDATIONS: When your elected officials and customers are considering the validity of recommended changes, they want to be confident that they were developed by experts using the latest industry standard methodology.
-Our staff are involved in shaping industry standards by chairing committees within the American Water Works Association (AWWA) and the Water Environment Federation (WEF) and co-authoring many industry-standard books regarding utility finance and rate setting.
+Our staff are involved in shaping industry standards by chairing committees within the American Water Works Association (AWWA) and the Water Environment Federation (WEF) and coauthoring many industry-standard books regarding utility finance and rate setting.
 Being so actively involved in the industry will allow us to keep the City informed of emerging trends and issues and to be confident that our recommendations are insightful and founded on sound industry principles.
 In addition, with Raftelis' registration as a Municipal Advisor, you can be confident that we are fully qualified and capable of providing financial advice related to all aspects of utility financial planning in compliance with federal regulations.

-HISTORY OF SIMILAR SUCCESSES: An extensive track record of past similar work will help to avoid potential pitfalls on this project and provide the know-how to bring it across the finish line.
+potential pitfalls on this project and provide the know-how to bring it across the finish line.
 Raftelis staff has assisted 1,000+ utilities throughout the U.S. with financial and rate consulting services with wide-ranging needs and objectives.
 Our extensive experience will allow us to provide innovative and insightful recommendations to the City and will provide validation for our proposed methodology ensuring that industry best practices are incorporated.